 hopps data migration software is made of a set of linked and collaborating components.
 Each component is a feature-rich application and the combined suite of components provides a complete foundation and support for all aspects of the data migration process.

 Built on the Business Objects at the center, our application or our toolset or framework, whatever you want to call it, is built out of four separate components.

-If we start at the top, we have the Studio application.
+If we start at the top in the figure below, we have the Studio application.
 This is where you produce the target map and you produce the source map.

-So this is a Windows application that is dedicated to describing how the transformation and validation requirements in the migration must function.
+Studio is a Windows application that is dedicated to describing how the transformation and validation requirements in the migration must function.
 It's a very structured interface with all the features you will need for any complex data migration to be specified correctly.

-A migration project will have some people that are concerned with specifying what needs to be done.
-In projects not using hopp software, these people will be using, for instance, Word and Excel spreadsheets to kind of specify how you want the fields in the source system to be mapped and transformed to fields in the target system and what validation rules to applyand so on.
+A migration project will have some people who are concerned with specifying what needs to be done.
+In projects not using hopp software, these people will be using, for instance, Word and Excel spreadsheets to kind of specify how you want the fields in the source system to be mapped and transformed to fields in the target system and what validation rules to apply and so on.